 Cottingham Road, Hull, East Yorkshire

-A rather austere 1950s church, not without a certain appeal in its clean lines and simple forms but not architecturally distinguished.
+A rather austere 1950s church, not without a certain appeal in its clean lines and simple forms.

 Red brick with concrete dressings and pantiled roof, the church comprises nave with aisles and sanctuary.
 Nave and sanctuary are under one pitched roof whilst the side aisles have flat roofs.
 Flat-roofed sacristy etc projecting from the southeast corner.
 The aisles have high-level round-headed windows (owing to the proximity of adjoining buildings), carried on into the sanctuary.
 Small square windows to the sacristy.
 The west front is dominated by a full-height round arch embracing stepped brick arches and the entrance with tiled panel and statue of Our Lady on a projecting porch canopy above and a tall window above that.
 Pairs of round-headed windows to either side.
 All windows have unmoulded projecting concrete frames, typical of 1950s work.
 The frontage is given greater width by tall tower-like end bays of the aisles, that to the southwest having another entrance and window above facing south.